HGuo90s/payment_etl_pipeline/README.md

 # E-commerce ETL and Data Quality Project
-A comprehensive ETL (Extract, Transform, Load) pipeline for processing payment data, leveraging AWS services including Glue, Redshift, and QuickSight. <br>
+A comprehensive ETL (Extract, Transform, Load) pipeline for processing payment data, leveraging AWS S3, AWS Glue, AWS Redshift, and Amazon Quicksight. <br>

 ### Overview
 This project implements an end-to-end data pipeline for payment processing and analytics.
 It includes components for: <br>